mxp7064/battleship/README.md

 mongod --dbpath path

-where path is the /db folder you created
+where path is the absolute path to the /db folder you created

 In terminal go to the battleship folder and run: